 Typically an A level course at school or college involves 360 hours of teaching over 2 years (see: AQA teaching guide).
-Obviously revising the whole 360 hours in a day or on the residential courses a day and half is impossible.
+Sadly, it is unrealistic to condense the full 2 years of teaching into a short revision course experience.
 Even if you could cover the material ten times quicker there are literally not enough hours in the day.
-In addition to it being impossible it would also be pointless.
-There would be little point in covering topics which the student(s) are completely comfortable with.
+In addition to it being impossible it would also go against the idea of providing relevant learning experiences.
+Our courses are here to do just that, to focus on those specific topics that students need support with, and there would be little benefit to covering topics with which they are completely comfortable.

-So, we work strictly to the syllabus, covering whatever the students wish to tackle from the relevant syllabus.
-There is, of course, the caveat that the tutors will have a list of topics that they know from experience the student believe they understand but don’t.
-These will also generally be checked.
+Here at OXSS, we work strictly to the syllabus, covering whatever the students wish to tackle, the material that is relevant to them.
+There is, of course, the caveat that the tutors will be aware of set topics that they know from experience can be challenging.
+These may generally be checked as the lessons progress.

 For A level we offer courses that focus on specific papers.
 For example, we may have a course running for A level Chemistry, exam board: OCR A, paper 2.
 This particular paper accounts for 37% of the marks for that A level.
 So that teaching block is intended to cover just over a third of the syllabus.